firedrakeproject/firedrake/docs/source/firedrake_19.rst

 The workshop will start with a half day Firedrake tutorial for interested new users and the main science programme will start at lunchtime on 26 September.
-We will finish by 4.30pm on 27 September.
+See the programme for detailed timings.

 Key Dates
 ---------